On monochromatic arm exponents for 2D critical percolation: Background

-as $N \to \infty$ for any fixed $n \geq n_0(j)$. \end{theorem}
+as $N \to\infty$ for any fixed $n \geq n_0(j)$. \end{theorem}

-These exponents $\alpha'_j$ are known as the \emph{monochromatic arm exponents}, and it is natural to try to relate them to the previously mentioned polychromatic exponents $\alpha_j$.
+These exponents $\alpha'_j$ are known as the \textit{monochromatic arm exponents}, and it is natural to try to relate them to the previously mentioned polychromatic exponents~$\alpha_j$.

-Consider any $j \geq 2$; we start with a few easy remarks.
-On the one hand, one can apply Harris' Lemma (more often referred to in the statistical mechanics community as the FKG inequality, which is its generalization to certain non-product measures --- we will follow that convention in what follows): It implies that
+Consider any $j \geq2$; we start with a few easy remarks.
+On the one hand, one can apply Harris's lemma (more often referred to in the statistical mechanics community as the FKG inequality, which is its generalization to certain nonproduct measures; we will follow that convention in what follows): it implies that